Srivatsav1801/training/python0/week1/Readme.md

 ## How to Test :
 Here’s how to test code manually:

-Run the program with python Interpreter.py.
-Type 1 + 1 and press Enter. the program should output:
+Run the program with python interpreter.py.
+Type 1 + 1 and press Enter, the program should output:

     2.0

-Run the program with python Interpreter.py.
-Type 2 - 3 and press Enter. the program should output:
+Run the program with python interpreter.py.
+Type 2 - 3 and press Enter, the program should output:

     -1.0

-Run the program with python Interpreter.py.
-Type 2 * 2 and press Enter. the program should output
+Run the program with python interpreter.py.
+Type 2 * 2 and press Enter, the program should output

     4.0

-Run the program with python Interpreter.py.
-Type 50 / 5 and press Enter. the program should output
+Run the program with python interpreter.py.
+Type 50 / 5 and press Enter, the program should output

     10.0